Republic of China Armed Forces: United States

 In recent years, the ROC military has again begun higher level cooperation with the United States Armed Forces after over two decades of relative isolation.
 Senior officers from the U.S. Pacific Command observed the annual Han Kuang military exercises in 2005.
 The US also upgraded its military liaison position in Taipei from a position held by retired officers hired on a contractual basis to one held by an active duty officer the same year.
 The United States regularly sends personnel to Taiwan for both training and liaison purposes but does so either secretly or in an unofficial capacity.
 ROC Marines have trained with their American counterparts in Hawaii and US Marines have also deployed to Taiwan.

 In 2015 two United States Marine Corps F/A-18C Hornets made an unscheduled landing at Tainan Air Force Base after one of them developed an engine anomaly in-flight.
 The aircraft were accommodated in an air force hangar until a C-130 full of American technicians could be flown in to check them out.

 Tsai Ing-wen's request of purchasing weaponry from the US was approved by the US State Department in July 2019.
 The deal includes 108 M1 Abrams tanks, 250 FIM-92 Stinger missiles and related equipment worth $2.2 billion.
 Tsai said the weaponry would "greatly enhance our land and air capabilities, strengthen military morale and show to the world the US commitment to Taiwan's defense."
 In May 2020, the U.S. Department of State approved a Foreign Military Sale of 18 MK-48 Mod 6 Advanced Technology Heavy Weight Torpedoes for Taiwan in a deal estimated to cost $180 million.

 Elite units of the ROC and American militaries have trained together for a long time, units often have particular relationships for example the MPSSC trains and engages in exercises with United States Army Special Forces.
 In June 2020 the United States Army Special Forces published a promotional video which included footage of Green Berets training in Taiwan.
 The ROC Army Aviation and Special Forces Command and the United States Army Special Forces have an annual training exercise called Balance Tamper.
-The ROC Marines receive training annually from the US Marine Corps’ Marine Raider Regiment.
-The United States Air Force supports Taiwan's air force through air-to-air refueling and training.
+The ROC Marines receive training annually from the US Marine Corps' Marine Raider Regiment.
+The United States Air Force supports Taiwan's air force through air-to-air refuelling and training.